Brady Blade: 2000s and beyond

 Brady announced that he will be touring Taiwan and China, conducting drum clinics and seminars in conjunction with Mapex Drums and Avedis Zildjian Company, throughout May and June.

 In early 2013, Brady gathered several musicians, including Jakob Dylan, Dave Matthews, Charlie Sexton, and Sexton's brother Will, to his studio in Shreveport to record.
 This jam session eventually led to the formation of a band called The Nauts with Blade, Dylan, Matthews, and the Sexton brothers as members.
-They are currently working on their debut album.
+The work was later shelved due to touring and scheduling conflicts.

-In summer 2014, Brady appeared on Late Show with David Letterman as a drummer, performing alongside artist John Doe.
+In summer 2014, Brady appeared on Late Show with David Letterman as a drummer, performing alongside John Doe.

-Business ventures

-In 2005 Brady founded record label Brick Top Recordings LLC.
-Early signings included Swedish rock bands Tony Clifton and Froid.